We invite you to review the key regulatory provisions that came into effect on January 1st of this new year regarding safety, environment, and energy.

 (Order of May 29, 2009)

-The main changes concern the following points:
+The main modifications concern the following points:

-- abolition of transitional measures concerning tanks.
+- removal of transitional measures for tanks.

 For more information, see our article.